RedHatOfficial/RedHatFont/webfonts/README.md

 ## How do I recompile the modified font files?

-First, follow the instructions in the [readme](../README.md) to set up your environment for font building.
+First, follow the instructions in the root [readme](../README.md) to set up your environment for font building.

-Next, run the modified build script with:
+Next, from the root directory, run the modified build script with:

 ```bash
 ./build-scripts/build-modified-vf.sh